 Faculty and Research Area Support

-All supervisors and students in the University are located within one of our four faculties and, within this structure, you will also belong to a research area, headed up by a Research Director.
+All supervisors and PhD Researchers in the University are located within one of our four faculties and, within this structure, you will also belong to a research area, headed up by a Research Director.
 Your Research Director, along with Postgraduate Tutors, where applicable, will manage your research needs in terms of induction and subject based training, monitoring and management of progress, providing appropriate resources and pastoral care and generally developing the research culture of your area.

 You key contacts at Faculty and Research Area level can be found here.

 As researchers at Ulster, your main source of support will come from your team of supervisors.
 Staff involved in supervision are expected to be able to advise PhD Researchers on aspects of their research projects including matters relating to University procedures.
 Supervisors are limited in the number of PhD Researchers they can supervise to twelve.
 A good working relationship with your supervisors will be a key factor in the success of your research project and the University provides guidance for both PhD researchers and supervisors to ensure this relationship is maximised (please see Role of Student and Supervisor).

 During your studies, you are expected to meet with your supervisory team regularly, with a schedule to be discussed and agreed.
 It is required that certain meetings (e.g. monthly) between supervisors and students are designated as formal and that a record of these meetings is maintained.

 If you are undertaking research on a collaborative project which requires you to spend a large amount of time at a collaborating organisation or if you are studying under the Framework for Distance Research, you may be allocated an External Supervisor to support you off campus.

 You should also note that the University has a Code of Practice to provide safeguards for University staff and PhD researchers who are in close personal relationships to ensure progression is managed on a professional basis.